Assigment 1 Essay

 3. In an analysis of the August Sander portraits in his book Face of Our Time (1929, reprinted 2003), for Exercise 1.2, it was noted that ‘four … are head and shoulders; two … are waist-up; 31 are three-quarter length; and 23 are full-length’.
 Looking at Dawoud Bey’s 2019 on Photographing People and Communities, the breakdown is 15 head-and-shoulders; 17 waist-up; 15 three-quarter; 11 full-length and zero head shots.
 There would have been some technical limitations on facial close-ups in the very early days of photography, but not on Sander or Bey.

-4. Some (name them) contend that there are three parties: subject, photographer and viewer but this is not the case.
-The viewing transaction is another, entirely separate, process: the two parties may be influenced in their transaction by their perceptions of the intended or potential audience, but that is only supposition on their parts.
+4. The analysis could be extended to cover three parties: subject, photographer and viewer but the viewing transaction is another, entirely separate, process: the two parties may be influenced in their transaction by their perceptions of the intended or potential audience, but that is only supposition on their parts.